Pablo-source/Text_classification_model/README.md

 - **Andrew Couch** *TidyTuesday: Improving Model Train Times with TidyModels*
 - https://www.youtube.com/watch?v=MVQExXGooaM&t=187s

+## Classification model using parallel processing analysis steps

+- 1. **Load .csv data**
+- 2. **Summarize Dialogue by character**
+- 3. Address class imbalance
+- 4. Create initial train test split
+- 5. Build matrix to count number of words by character
+- 5.1 Apply naive tokenization to our TRAIN and TEST sets
+- 6. **PRE-PROCESSING**
+- 6.1.
+Tokenization
+- 6.2.
+Remove stop-words
+- 6.3.
+Create a token folder whre max_tokens is (75)
+- 6.4.
+Then we compute the tfidf() algorithm
+- 7. **MODEL FITTING**
+- 7.1 Simple model: Elastic net model.
+- 7.2 Complex model.
+XGBOOST MODEL.
+This is a specific type of TREE model
+- 8. **MODEL PARAMETERS TUNING**
+- 8.1 Elastic model parameters tuning
+- 8.1.1 elastic grid_regular() set of parameters chosen using dials package
+- 8.1.2 elastic grid_ma_entropy() set of parameters chosen using dials package
+- 8.2 XGBOOST model parameters tuning
+- 8.2.1 XGBOOST grid_regular() set of parameters chosen using dials package
+- 8.2.2 XGBOOST grid_max_entropy() set of parameters chosen using dials package

+### 9. Compare data structures from both models using a regular gird

 And in the process I will explore new models and test many of the functions he uses to conduct his analysis

 I will use some text examples from Harry Potter books to conducting the analysis, based on several variables from its characters and their text quotes in the book.
 Tidymodels package is the framework chosen to build a small classification model based on this data.